10 Snake Families With Just One Member

 Image owner: Thai National Parks – CC BY-SA 4.0

-The king cobra is misnamed, as it doesn’t belong to the true family of cobras at all.
-That family is Naja, and contains 38 species, including not-so-beloved favourites like the Indian cobra and red spitting cobra.
-King cobras are the sole member of the Ophiophagous family, named after the word ophiophagous, meaning a tendency to eat snakes (which king cobras definitely have).
+The king cobra is misnamed, as it doesn’t actually belong to the true cobra genus at all.
+That genus is Naja, which contains 38 species, including not-so-beloved favourites like the Indian cobra and red spitting cobra.
+Instead, king cobras are the sole member of the Ophiophagous snake genus, named after the word ophiophagous, which simply means a tendency to eat snakes (which king cobras definitely have).

-King cobras were discovered in 1836, and scientists toyed with placing them in Naja for many decades, due to having the signature neck flare.
-But a bulkier head, and a jumbo length of 4 metres revealed them to be independent, and they finally received their modern name of Ophiophagous hannah in 1945.
+King cobras were discovered by science in 1836, and scientists toyed with placing them in Naja for many decades, due to them having the signature neck flare.
+But a bulkier head, and a jumbo length of 4 metres revealed them to be independent, and they finally received their modern title of Ophiopahgous hannah in 1945.

-In 2016, scientists released one of the most detailed snake evolutionary trees yet.
-It transpired that king cobras were much more closely related to black mambas and green mambas than any member of the cobra family.
-The cape coral snake (Aspidelaps lubricus) of South Africa was more closely related to true cobras than the king cobra, as was the rinkhals and Egyptian desert black snake (Walterinnesia aegyptia).
+In 2016, scientists released one of the most detailed evolutionary trees of snakes yet.
+It transpired that king cobras were much more closely related to black mambas and green mambas than any member of the true cobra genus.
+The cape coral snake (Aspidelaps lubricus) of South Africa was more closely related to true cobras than the king cobra, as was the rinkhals and Egyptian black desert snake (Walterinnesia aegyptia).

 2 Mexican burrowing python